tklammsteiner/fromwastetofeed/training.markdown

 **2018** - **Bachelor Thesis** - Simon Oberegger, AT
 **Title**: The Microbiota on the Surface of Black Soldier Fly (*Hermetia illucens*) larvae.
 **Description**: Within this bachelor thesis, microorganisms living on the surface of larvae raised on various waste substrates were quantified and identified via sequencing.
 Wash solutions of larvae were plated on multiple nutrient media to check for the growth of pathogens such as *E. coli*, *Salmonella sp.*, or *Listeria spp.*.
 Bacterial isolates were obtained from samples plated on standard methods agar.
 Their DNA was amplified via colony polymerase chain reaction and subsequently identified via Sanger sequencing and nucleotide BLAST search.
+This study served as preliminary experimetn for a subsequent paper by [Klammsteiner et al. (2020)](https://doi.org/10.3390/agronomy10101578).

 **2018** - **Master Thesis** - Tajda Bogataj, SI
 **Title**: Use of the black soldier fly (*Hermetia illucens*) for protein production from organic wastes and its microbiome.